TalkTalk Business

-TalkTalk Business (trading name of TalkTalk Communications Ltd) is a business broadband, telephone, mobile phone and IT support provider owned by TalkTalk Group.
+TalkTalk Business (trading name of TalkTalk Business Direct Ltd) is a business broadband, telephone, mobile phone and IT support provider owned by TFP Telecoms Limited, a holding company owned by TalkTalk shareholders including Sir Charles Dunstone and Toscafund Asset Management.
 The division supports approximately 180,000 UK businesses, and 350 resellers, that include voice and data specialists, system integrators and carriers.

+In 2023, TalkTalk Business was demerged from the wider TalkTalk Group and sold to the group's own shareholders.

 History

 TalkTalk Business was founded in 1995 by Neil McArthur as Opal Telecoms.
 TalkTalk Business changed its name from Opal Telecom on 1 February 2011.
 However it has its origins in many business divisions of telecommunications companies that have been taken over including Pipex, Opal Telecom, Freedom2surf, Nildram and Tiscali.

 TalkTalk Group (trading as TalkTalk) was founded in 2003 as a subsidiary of Carphone Warehouse and was de-merged as a standalone company in March 2010.